 Rehabilitating the person addicted to marijuana is most effectively done in a long-term rehab program, according to the National Institute on Drug Abuse.
 A program of three months or longer is recommended for the best result.

 At Narconon drug and alcohol rehabilitation centers around the world, those who have become addicted to marijuana and those who started abusing marijuana and then progressed on to stronger drugs can find lasting sobriety.
-Most people complete this multi-faceted program in three to five months.
-This holistic program guides people through a repair of the damage done by addiction, a correction of basic situations that led to drug use in the beginning, and the learning of life skills that can protect one's long-term sobriety.
+On average, this recovery program takes eight to ten weeks but the addict moves through at his own pace and may take longer to complete the full program.
+This holistic program guides people through a repair of the damage done by addiction, a correction of basic situations that led to drug use in the beginning, and the learning of life skills that can protect one’s long-term sobriety.

 Detoxification is an Important Building Block of Lasting Sobriety